 What it means to have a second job is currently shifting, especially with the explosion of the gig economy and the way technology has made working from home easier than ever.
-The ability to add a side hustle, or earn additional income — typically without the need of a traditional second employer — is empowering people to expand their horizons while also padding their bank accounts.
+The ability to add one of the best side hustles or earn additional income — typically without the need for a traditional second employer — is empowering people to expand their horizons while also padding their bank accounts.

 Why We Love Side Hustles